mshroyer/coursepointer/docs/development.md

 The [release
 workflow](https://github.com/mshroyer/coursepointer/actions/workflows/release.yml)
-will check that these things are correct (and also for regular CI to finish) before proceeding, but you can verify them locally before pushing by running `scripts/release.py lint`.
+will check that these things are correct (and also run all other automated tests) before proceeding, but you can verify them locally before pushing by running `scripts/release.py lint`.

-Upon success, the new GitHub release will be left in draft state for review before publishing.
+On, the new GitHub release will be left in draft state for review before publishing.
 Publishing the crate to crates.io is also a separate, manual step.

 ## Profiling